Azure/ResourceModules/modules/key-vault/vault/README.md

 ### Parameter: `diagnosticSettings.eventHubAuthorizationRuleResourceId`

 Optional.
-Resource ID of the diagnostic log analytics workspace.
-For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.
+Resource ID of the diagnostic event hub authorization rule for the Event Hubs namespace in which the event hub should be created or streamed to.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.eventHubName`

 Optional.
-Resource ID of the diagnostic log analytics workspace.
+Name of the diagnostic event hub within the namespace to which logs are streamed.
+Without this, an event hub is created for each log category.
 For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.logAnalyticsDestinationType`

 Optional.
-Resource ID of the diagnostic log analytics workspace.
-For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.
+A string indicating whether the export to Log Analytics should use the default destination type, i.e. AzureDiagnostics, or use a destination type.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.logCategoriesAndGroups`

 Optional.
-Resource ID of the diagnostic log analytics workspace.
-For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.
+The name of logs that will be streamed. "allLogs" includes all possible logs for the resource.
+Set to '' to disable log collection.

 - Required: No
-- Type: string
+- Type: array

 ### Parameter: `diagnosticSettings.marketplacePartnerResourceId`

 Optional.
-Resource ID of the diagnostic log analytics workspace.
-For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.
+The full ARM resource ID of the Marketplace resource to which you would like to send Diagnostic Logs.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.metricCategories`

 Optional.
-Resource ID of the diagnostic log analytics workspace.
-For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.
+The name of logs that will be streamed. "allLogs" includes all possible logs for the resource.
+Set to '' to disable log collection.

 - Required: No
-- Type: string
+- Type: array

 ### Parameter: `diagnosticSettings.name`

 Optional.
-Resource ID of the diagnostic log analytics workspace.
-For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.
+The name of diagnostic setting.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.storageAccountResourceId`

 Optional.
-Resource ID of the diagnostic log analytics workspace.
+Resource ID of the diagnostic storage account.
 For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.

 - Required: No
 - Type: string